SemanticMediaWiki/SemanticMediaWiki/docs/INSTALL.md

 ##### Verify installation success

-As final step, you can verify SMW got installed by looking at the Special:Version page on your wiki and verifying the Semantic MediaWiki section is listed, as well as the Special:Statistics page and looking for the Semantic MediaWiki section of statistics.
+As final step, you can verify SMW got installed by looking at the Special:Version page on your wiki and verifying the Semantic MediaWiki section is listed.

 ### Using a tarball